-What to serve the Coconut Rice with:
+What to serve the rice with:

 - This lily needs no gilding, and a coconut rice is great served with just an Indian pickle or poppadum.
 Or a tomato chutney.
 Or go the extra mile and make a South Indian Cabbage Dal like this one for a memorable meal.

 - You can also eat this rice with this delicious South Indian Style Chickpea Curry

 - 1.5 cups basmati rice (soaked for 30 minutes, preferably)